johnjones4/Dickinson-Talks-2019/marps/senior-seminar.md

 * Most developer tools are open source
 * Major platforms, languages, etc like NGINX, React, Node.JS, Python, Ruby on Rails, etc are open source
-* Open source tools like GitHub are used for project/code management

 ---